 You can use the following techniques to define conditional compilation symbols:

-Use environment variables in the operating system shell; for example, set DEBUG=1.
+Environment variables in the operating system shell (for example, set DEBUG=1).

 Compilers that comply with the Common Language Specification (CLS) are permitted to ignore .
-The C#, Visual Basic, and C++ compilers support ; the JScript compiler does not support the attribute.
+The C#, J#, and Visual Basic compilers support ; the C++ and JScript compilers do not support the attribute.

 For more information about how to use attributes, see Extending Metadata Using Attributes.

-The following example demonstrates the use of .
-The example assumes that the condition is defined with the /define compiler option.
+The following code example demonstrates the use of .
+The example assumes that the condition is defined in the /define compiler option.
 You can obtain different results by changing the compiler option.
-You can optionally define the conditions by using pragmas in the sample code instead of identifying them as compiler options.
+You can optionally define the conditions in the sample code instead of identifying them as compiler options.